vmmunoza/Get-Eth-Data/README.md

 *When starting out for the first time, we recommend starting with Light Sync mode.*

 ---

+## Part 2: Using Web3.js to Extract and Interpret Blockchain Data

 First, make sure to check the latest documentation here: https://docs.web3js.org/

-#### Part 2: Using Web3.js to Extract and Interpret Blockchain Data

 **Step 1: Setting Up Web3.js**
 1. **Install Node.js**: Download and install Node.js (https://nodejs.org/) on your machine.